RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

 When creating your subscription, you'll need to know which tier to choose.

-(If you're new to Redis Enterprise Cloud, the [quick start]({{<relref "/rc/rc-quickstart.md">}}) helps you create a free subscription and an initial database.
+(If you're new to Redis Enterprise Cloud, the [quick start]({{<relref "/rc/rc-quickstart.md">}}) helps you create an account with a free subscription and an initial database.
 You also learn how to connect to your database.)

 ## Fixed plan subscription tiers